TurboGears/tg2docs/docs/main/Deployment/ModProxy.rst

 Finally, go to your TurboGears project directory and in a console run::

-        python start-myproject.py prod.cfg
+        paster serve production.ini

+.. note:: The above command assumes you have created a config file named ``production.ini``.

 Now you should be able to see your webpage in full TurboGears glory at the address configured as ``ServerName`` above.

-To be able to relocate your application without problems, make sure you create your URLs properly (see 1.0/GettingStarted/URLs).

-.. todo:: Difficulty: Easy.
-Fix ModProxy.
-Had reference to 1.0/GettingStarted/URLs and this needs to be updated for 2.1

 Setting The Correct Charset
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The default Kid templates used by TurboGears specify ``utf-8`` as a
+The default templates used by TurboGears specify ``utf-8`` as a
 charset.
 The Apache default charset, returned in the ``Content-Type``
 header, is ``ISO-8859-1``.
 This inconsistency will cause errors
 during validation and incorrect rendering of some characters on the